 - Western Animation

-- In the Book of Genesis, Jacob wrestled with an angel.
+- The Bible: In the Book of Genesis, Jacob wrestled with an angel.
 After a long stalemate, his opponent realized that he would not give up and touched Jacob's hip, dislocating it.
 For this, Jacob gains the new name "Israel" ("Struggled/Persevered-With-God") as a reward for his stubbornness.
 Also, because of the way in which the angel defeated Jacob, observant Jews do not eat the sciatic nerve.
-Since the sciatic nerve is remarkably difficult to remove, most Jews simply did not eat the hindquarters of the animal, selling it to their Gentile neighbors instead.
+Since the sciatic nerve is remarkably difficult to remove, most Jews simply do not eat the hindquarters of the animal, selling it to their Gentile neighbors instead.

 - In The Iliad, Diomedes goes on a god-stabbing rampage with the help of Athena.
 First he slashes Aphrodite when she tries to spirit away Aeneas.
 Feeling his oats, he attacks Apollo two times, but Apollo blinds Diomedes temporarily to save Aeneas (Aphrodite's demigod son).
 So essentially Apollo just throws a flash grenade at him, takes the guy, and runs.
-When Apollo and Aphrodite return to Olympus complaining about Diomedes, Ares descends on the battlefield on a mission.
+When Apollo and Aphrodite return to Olympus complaining about Diomedes, Ares descends to the battlefield on a mission.
 Athena leads Diomedes towards the god of war and guides his spear cast to take him directly in the gut.
 Ares screams and flees the field.
 Diomedes thus becomes the only mortal to wound two gods in a single day.

 - In Alcestis, Herakles (Hercules) visits Admetus, a man famous for his hospitality.
 Learning that Admetus just lost his wife, he decides to pay his host back by beating up Death, thereby bringing her back to life.
 Herakles' whole existence revolved around being physically strong enough to ignore physics and punch out whatever he damn well pleased.